Dear residents,

 • Any other space that the CAPREIT deems necessary.

-CAPREIT places procedures in place to prevent service disruptions to accessible parts of its public spaces.
+CAPREIT has procedures in place to prevent service disruptions to accessible parts of its public spaces.
 CAPREIT will also consult with all necessary parties outlined in AODA standards when establishing standards for construction and renovation.
+In the event of a service disruption to the accessible parts of public spaces, we will notify the public of the service disruption and alternatives available.

 Part IV.2 – Customer Service Standards